firozkhan18/technologies-notes/conceptsI/creational/Builder.md

 ## Components of the Builder Design Pattern
 1. **Product**: The complex object that the Builder pattern constructs.
 It consists of multiple components or parts, and its structure can vary based on the implementation.
 The Product is typically a class with attributes representing the different parts that the Builder constructs.

-2. **Builder**: An interface or an abstract class that declares the construction steps for building a complex object.
+2. **Builder**: An interface that declares the construction steps for building a complex object.
 It includes methods for constructing individual parts of the product.
 By defining an interface, the Builder allows for the creation of different concrete builders that can produce variations of the product.

 3. **ConcreteBuilder**: Classes that implement the Builder interface, providing specific implementations for building each part of the product.
 Each ConcreteBuilder is tailored to create a specific variation of the product and keeps track of the product being constructed.